- Areas of Practice

 - Court Admissions

-As a family law and bankruptcy attorney and mediator for Wine Country Family Law & Bankruptcy Office, Thomas helps families find a more stable place after dealing with uncertainty, by listening, coaching, advising, negotiating, mediating, and – when necessary – litigating.
+As a family law attorney for Wine Country Family Law, Thomas helps families find a more stable place after dealing with uncertainty, by listening, coaching, advising, negotiating, and – when necessary – litigating.
 With a love for problem solving, his favorite part of being an attorney is helping clients find creative solutions to serious problems.
 As a certified mediator and skilled negotiator, he advocates rigorously for his clients, helping them get what they deserve.

-Growing up, Thomas would sit at the dinner table and argue with his two brothers about anything and everything.
+Growing up, Thomas would sit at the dinner table and argue with his brother and sister about anything and everything.
 The dictionary even made regular dinnertime appearances to settle their arguments.
 His father—also an attorney—was there to support and encourage their debates.
 Being the middle child, Thomas frequently switched roles between argument maker and mediator during these heated debates with his brothers.
 Much like his father, Thomas likes to approach legal questions with an open and determined mind.

 Thomas graduated from Sonoma State University in 2006 with Bachelors of Arts in Economics with a concentration in Computer Applications, with minors in Computer Science, Mathematics, and Communications.
 While studying full time at Sonoma State University he learned to solve a Rubik’s Cube and worked three jobs: teacher’s assistant, an associate at an electronics store, and tutor in statistics.
 In 2006, he moved to Shanghai, China for a year and taught English to elementary school kids.
 Before law school, he worked as a lifeguard at Camp Mendocino for the San Francisco Boys and Girls Club.
 He went on to get his J.D. from UC Hastings College of the Law in San Francisco, graduating in 2011 with a concentration in Civil Litigation and Alternative Dispute Resolution.